 If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your cancer treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
 Details about your cancer treatment are very valuable to the health care professionals who will care for you throughout your lifetime.

-The next section in this guide is Survivorship , and it describes how to cope with challenges in everyday life after a cancer diagnosis.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Survivorship .
+It describes how to cope with challenges in everyday life after a cancer diagnosis.
+Or, use the menu to choose another section to continue reading this guide.